XanaduAI/strawberryfields/README.rst

 Installation
 ============

-Strawberry Fields requires Python version 3.5 and above.
+Strawberry Fields requires Python version 3.5 and 3.6 (we are unable to support 3.7 until TensorFlow also supports 3.7).
 Installation of Strawberry Fields, as well as all dependencies, can be done using pip:

 .. code-block:: bash